Overview

 Duration of the Programme

-- A candidate who has not been granted credit or exemptions from papers on the basis of previous study shall follow a programme of study for not less than three years.
+- A candidate who has not been granted credit or exemptions from papers on the basis of previous study shall normally follow a programme of full-time study for three years.

 - A candidate shall satisfy the requirements for the degree within six years of admission to the programme.